 Profitability model and key KPIs

-Online casino profitability is tracked through a small set of metrics.
-The model works when revenue per player and retention outrun acquisition and operating cost.
+The casino profitability model is tracked through a small set of metrics.
+Therefore, the model works when revenue per player, retention, and deposit success outrun acquisition and operating cost.

 | Metric | Why it matters |